-Cholestasis of pregnancy typically develops in the third trimester when pregnancy hormone levels are at their highest.
-In some cases, it is genetic, meaning it is passed down among family members.
+Cholestasis of pregnancy typically develops in the third trimester (around week 28 of pregnancy) when pregnancy hormone levels are at their highest.
+In some cases, it’s genetic, meaning you’re at higher risk if your biological parents have cholestasis.

 What are the symptoms of cholestasis of pregnancy?

 The main symptom of cholestasis of pregnancy is severe itching (pruritus).
-This itching starts on the hands and feet and spreads to other parts of the body.
-Itching is usually worse at night.
-It does not involve a rash.
+This itching starts on your hands and feet and spreads to other body parts.
+The itching is usually worse at night.
+Unlike other conditions that cause itching, cholestasis doesn’t involve a rash.